Daniel F. C. Crowley

 Prior to her work on Capitol Hill, Stacy served as a trade negotiator, legal and policy advisor, and litigator at the U.S. Department of Commerce, where she represented the United States in bilateral and multilateral trade negotiations, investigated and litigated unfair trade practices involving industrial and agricultural products, and managed complex federal rulemaking projects.

 Stacy also represented the United States in more than 30 appearances in World Trade Organization (WTO) dispute settlement proceedings.
 Stacy routinely works with the firm’s international trade, infrastructure, energy, maritime, and financial services practice groups to provide coordinated services to clients on legal, policy, advocacy, and regulatory matters.

 Phone: +1 202.778.9072

 Giovanni Campi is Financial Services Policy Director in the Brussels office of global law firm K&L Gates.
 Mr. Campi assists clients with advocacy strategy, policy analysis, and interest representation on various financial services dossiers.

 Prior to joining K&L Gates, Mr. Campi served as Advocacy Director at AFME (Association for Financial Markets in Europe), an association that advocates for global capital markets participants active in European markets.
 At AFME he led advocacy campaigns and engagement efforts with policymakers in Brussels and various European capitals.

 Previously, he was a policy advisor at EUROCHAMBRES, the trade body representing the interests of European Chambers of Commerce and an economist at the European Central Bank in Frankfurt.

 Mr. Campi studied Politics and Economics at the University of Bologna, the London School of Economics and Political Science, and the Université Paris I Panthéon – Sorbonne.

-Mr Campi lives in Brussels with his wife and daughter.
+Mr. Campi lives in Brussels with his wife, daughter and son.